ArweaveTeam/arweave/ADT_README.md

-# Archain App Developer Toolkit API
+# Arweave App Developer Toolkit API
-This file provides an introduction to building applications on top of Archain.
+This file provides an introduction to building applications on top of Arweave.
-Two primary APIs exist for interacting with Archain - Erlang callbacks and an HTTP interface.
+Two primary APIs exist for interacting with Arweave - Erlang callbacks and an HTTP interface.
 You can find the files that implement these at `adt_simple` and `ar_http_iface`.

-To get started building Archain ADT applications please clone this repository and consider checking out the sample applications found in `src/apps`.
-These sample applications provided a guide through the development of a number of simple Archain applications, from a basic monitoring app, to a de-centralised microblogging service.
+To get started building Arweave ADT applications please clone this repository and consider checking out the sample applications found in `src/apps`.
+These sample applications provided a guide through the development of a number of simple Arweave applications, from a basic monitoring app, to a de-centralised microblogging service.

 # Via Erlang
-`adt_simple` provides an easy to use abstraction for building Archain apps in Erlang.
-The module provides a simple method (using a callback module) for interacting with the Archain.
+`adt_simple` provides an easy to use abstraction for building Arweave apps in Erlang.
+The module provides a simple method (using a callback module) for interacting with the Arweave.

 All callback functions in the modules that use this system are optional.
 Unimplemented callbacks will be ignored.